Effect-TS/match/README.md

 ### `exhaustive`

 A Matcher that marks the end of the matching process and checks if all possible matches were made.
-Returns the match.
+Returns the match (for `Match.value`) or the evaluation function (for `Match.type`).

 ```ts
 import * as Match from "@effect/match"